plone/volto/README.md

 ## Browser support

-Volto works well under any modern (and updated) browser, including their mobile
+Volto works well with any modern (and updated) browser, including their mobile
 flavors: Chrome, Firefox, Safari, Edge.

 There is no guarantees on vendor deprecated browsers including any Internet